King Day to showcase environmental justice

 More event information appears below.
 A complete schedule will be published in January.
 King Day events at Bates are open to the public at no cost.
 For more information, please call 207-786-6400.

-A college with a bold commitment to equality and social justice rooted in its very founding by abolitionists prior to the Civil War, Bates has long been distinctive in its observances of the King holiday.
+A college with a bold commitment to equality and social justice rooted in its very founding, prior to the Civil War, Bates has long been distinctive in its observances of the King holiday.
 Regular classes are canceled and the entire campus turns its attention to issues around civil rights, social justice and King’s legacy.

 The 2012 King Day events extend an emphasis on environmental justice at Bates during this academic year.
 For the King Day programming, “we chose this Unfinished Agenda theme because we believe that Dr. King would have been an advocate for environmental justice,” says Charles Nero, chair of the Martin Luther King, Jr. Planning Committee and professor of rhetoric and African American studies.